bhboyle/ESP32_Light_Switch/README.md

  * Fits into a standard wall box in North America as a Decor style switch
  * 3D models for 3D printing the housing for the parts
  * links to the schematic and PCB designs for easy board ordering
+ * LED Indication of relay status.
+"Breathing" LED means relay is off.
+Solid LED means Relay is on.

  In addition to these features, there will be MQTT control of the switch as well as MQTT status updates of the switch.